 "Your eyes are like sage brush or the sea.
 I can't decide which," she said.

 "Sage brush?"
 He had never heard eyes likened to shrubbery before.
 He considered the idea and decided that he liked it.
-Sage was sacred, hardy, aromatic.
-It was found virtually everywhere and it was ancient.
+Sage was sacred.
+Hardy.
+Aromatic.
+It was ancient and found virtually everywhere.
 It was even useful to humans.

 It came as a surprise when she did neither.
 The woman started hunting about until she found a spindly patch of poppies.
 "May I?" she asked him, bent over her knees.

 She wrinkled her brow in thought.
 "Well, for one, I think it is illegal.
 Or maybe that's just in California?
 But more because it is yours."